-SFIP President David Breecker weighs in on some of today’s most compelling writing on innovation.
+SFIP reviews and recommends some of today’s most compelling writing on innovation:

 Disrupting Class: How Disruptive Innovation Will Change the Way the World Learns, by Clayton Christensen, Curtis W. Johnson, and Michael B. Horn